-(ii) Removal of stigmatising terminology
+Removal of stigmatising terminology

-As requested by SG and the MWC, we have removed all references to "suffering from" a mental disorder, and have replaced this with "has" a mental disorder.
+12. As requested by SG and the MWC, all references to "suffering from" a mental disorder have been removed and replaced with "has" a mental disorder.

-(iii) Removal of the role of the MWC
+Removal of the role of the MWC

-- Under the existing rules, where the defender has a mental disorder in cases of divorce or dissolution on the basis of one year's non-cohabitation, the MWC is required to provide the court with a report indicating whether or not, in its opinion, the defender is capable of deciding whether or not to consent to decree. - As noted at paragraphs 19 and 20 of Paper 4.3B, the MWC is very rarely asked to provide such reports.
+- 13. Under the existing rules, where the defender has a mental disorder in cases of divorce or dissolution on the basis of one year's non-cohabitation, the MWC is required to provide the court with a report indicating whether or not, in its opinion, the defender is capable of deciding whether or not to consent to decree. - 14.
+As noted at paragraphs 19 and 20 of Paper 7.2B, the MWC is very rarely asked to provide such reports.
 It estimates that it has done so in about three cases in the last decade.
 The paper also suggests that, rather than the MWC, which will have had no prior involvement with the defender, it would be more efficient and straightforward for the curator to provide the necessary report.
-At October's meeting, members appeared to agree that this was reasonable.
 The draft instrument therefore amends paragraph (2)(b) of each of the applicable rules accordingly.

-(iv) Timing of appointment - difference in rules
+Timing of appointment - difference in rules

-- The Ordinary Cause Rules simply state that the sheriff shall appoint a curator (see rule 33.16(2)(a)).
-However, rule 49.17(2) of the Rules of the Court of Session introduce a timescale, and state that the court shall appoint a curator 'after the expiry of the period for lodging defences'. - Members are asked for views on whether there might be a practical reason for this distinction, and whether they wish to retain it.
-In the event that members decide that the rules should be aligned, the square-bracketed wording at paragraph 3(3)(b) of the draft instrument could be used.
+- 15. The Ordinary Cause Rules simply state that the sheriff shall appoint a curator (see rule 33.16(2)(a)).
+However, rule 49.17(2) of the Rules of the Court of Session introduces a timescale, and states that the court shall appoint a curator 'after the expiry of the period for lodging defences'. - 16.
+The Committee agreed that the Ordinary Cause Rules should be brought into alignment with the Rules of the Court of Session by providing that the court shall appoint a curator after the expiry of the period for lodging a notice of intention to defend.

-(v) Report to be provided by the curator rather than the MWC
+Report to be provided by the curator rather than the MWC